ElijahCuff/LinkJack/README.md

 ## History
-> This was originally designed for a security report to facebook, however Facebook said that this wasn't a concern toward security - since then it has slowly evolved over time to become a powerful visitor tracking service using a combination of other free services. thanks to the security research efforts of Elijah C.
+> This was originally designed for a security report to facebook, however Facebook said that this wasn't a concern toward security - since then it has slowly evolved over time to become a powerful visitor tracking service using a combination of other free services. thanks to the security research efforts of WokeWorld.

 ## Technology
 * PHP 7